 Prepare Your Taste Buds

 Where are the best places to eat in Honolulu?
 All around you!
 Check out Musubi Cafe Iyasume, a small Japanese spot known for their Spam Musubi.
 Want to experience luau fare indoors?
 Stop in at Helena’s Hawaiian Food, and try the Pipikaula Style Short Ribs, Kalua Pig, or Lomi Salmon.
-Looking for an awesome date night spot?
-Alan Hong’s is of the top restaurants in Honolulu for locally-caught pink snapper and beef medallions.
 In the mood for breakfast food?
 Beachfront restaurant Duke’s Waikiki has made-to-order omelets and banana pancakes that will have you coming back time and time again—maybe even for lunch or dinner!
 What about dessert?
 Uncle Clay’s House of Aloha will be your new go-to dessert spot for shaved ice smothered in artisanal fruit syrups and homemade Hawaiian ice cream.

 Did Someone Say Cocktails?